Strengthen, Unwind And Restore

 Each of our yoga classes is specifically designed to fire up your strength, reset your mind and restore your energy.
 Yoga classes are taught by some of the best yoga instructors in the area and tailored to fit every experience level.

-- FREE for members and included in day passes.
+- Yoga classes are FREE for members and day passes.

 Meet the Instructors

 From 2010-2012 Dana began her yoga journey strictly practicing Bikram.
 It was a physical, sweaty, challenging 90-minute class consisting of the same 26 postures every time.
 She kept going back for more until one New Years Eve she was introduced to a softer, more fluid style of Yoga, known as Vinyasa.
 Since then, Dana has used the flow of her practice to navigate through life with more love, compassion and kindness.
 She graduated with a degree in Exercise Science in 2013 and completed her 200-hour Yoga Teacher Training with Life Power Yoga in 2014.
 Dana is always striving to be a better human for her students and it shows in her classes.
 She challenges her students to move mindfully, purposefully and lovingly.
 She encourages students to journey inward without judgment.
 No two classes are alike and all are welcome to join.
 Dana reminds you that this practice is yours and she is there to guide you.
 She hopes in her classes you feel at ease, safe and free to move (or not move) in a way that feels right for you in that moment.

 After years of sitting at a desk every day, Greg realized something needed to change.
 He tried his first yoga class because he was inflexible and quickly discovered yoga is so much more than stretching.
 It is a moving meditation, rejuvenating for mind, body and soul.
 Now Greg teaches a slow paced, strength-building Vinyasa style.
 You’ll build flexibility and strength while cultivating mindfulness in an encouraging and empowering class.
 Be on the lookout for some arm balances!